wouterkool/attention-learn-to-route/README.md

 Attention based model for learning to solve the Travelling Salesman Problem.
 Training with REINFORCE with greedy rollout baseline.

 ## Paper
-The paper is coming soon.
+Please see our paper [Attention Solves Your TSP](https://arxiv.org/abs/1803.08475).

 ## Dependencies